-The five men who climbed on board were pirates and armed with machine guns.
-They made their way to the poop deck and surprised the AB on watch.
 The pirates demanded that the AB should take them to the bridge or they would kill him.
-The AB unlocked the door into the accommodation and led the pirates to the bridge.
 When the pirates had secured the bridge they asked for the Chief Engineer to be brought to the bridge.
 He was beaten when he arrived and told that he would be killed if he tried to sabotage the engine and that any engineer would be killed if they tampered with the engines.

 The Second Officer was told to show two of the pirates to the Master's cabin and the other three remained on the bridge with an AB and the Chief Engineer.
 The Master was forcefully woken up, beaten and forced to open the safe and give all the money to the pirates.
 When the Master was taken to the bridge, ten more pirates had arrived.
 A larger vessel was drifting alongside which looked like a fishing boat.

 One of the pirates identified himself as the leader and explained to the Master that all the crew should be summoned to the mess room.
 If anyone resisted or tried to sabotage anything on the vessel he would be killed.

 All the crew, except the Master, were placed in the mess room and their hands were tied.
 The Master remained on the bridge.
+One of the SSAS buttons was under a radar console but the Master was not close to it and was too scared to push it.